intelsdi-x/swan/experiments/memcached-sensitivity-profile/docs/tuning.md

 ## [Red lining](https://www.wikiwand.com/en/Redline)

-In order to produce a sensitivity profile, Swan needs to know the peak load for memcached.
+In order to produce a sensitivity profile, Swan needs to know the peak load for Memcached on SUT machine.
 From the peak load, Swan computes load points from 5% to 100% of node capacity.

 If `SWAN_PEAK_LOAD` flag is set to `0`, Swan will try to find maximum capacity by it's own, but it might not always be able to return stable results.